 North and East Pastors’ Conference 2019 – The Joy of the Journey – Playlist

-**To view all videos from this conference, click on the upper left corner of the image above and choose from the playlist**
+**To view all videos from this conference, click on the upper right corner of the image above and choose from the playlist**

 One of the perks of being a pastor is spending time in the Word.
 Yes, a lot of it is simply “work.”
 But can you study a pericope and NOT discover something new?
 And, often enough, an hour or two has suddenly gone by and we get to sit back with a smile and say with King David, “Your testimonies are my heritage forever, for they are the joy of my heart” (Psalm 119:111).